osmium-org/osmium/src/md/formats.md

   - If the type ID is an implant (or booster) type ID, add *one* implant (or booster) to the fitting.
 Osmium will refuse to add the same implant (or booster) multiple times.

+  - If the type ID is an effect beacon, apply it to the fitting.
+Multiple beacons can be applied, but only one of each type at most.

 ## Remote format {#remote}